Coronavirus Dispatches, April 15

 Ashray Pande is a senior program officer in The Asia Foundation’s Local Governance Program in Nepal.
 He can be reached at email@example.com.
 The views and opinions expressed here are those of the author, not those of The Asia Foundation.

 Pakistan: Livelihoods of the Less Privileged

-The city of Bannu is located in a small district of the same name on the Afghan border in Pakistan’s Khyber Pakhtunkhwa province.
+The city of Bannu is located in a small district of the same name in Pakistan’s Khyber Pakhtunkhwa province.
 Normally thronged with people—both locals and visitors, who flock to its large markets—Bannu is now in a state of lockdown, its public spaces virtually deserted.

 Despite official attempts to prevent profiteering, local traders are raising prices to exploit the public’s anxieties.
 Grocery stores have hiked prices on essential commodities.
 While some in white-collar professions are able to work from home, the lockdown is taking a toll on the economically vulnerable, from waste pickers to street hawkers, rickshaw drivers, construction workers, and maids.
 Some 3,838 poor and low-wage citizens of Bannu have received funds from the government’s Ehsaas Emergency Cash Program, announced March 25.
 This cash relief will help with food, but many are still anxious about rent and bills.

 After years of hard work, I suddenly have no income.
 Plus, there is this staggering price inflation.
 I’m under a lot of stress, and I don’t know how I’ll manage.

 Safeer Khan, a construction worker by trade, yearns for a return to normalcy as he sits hopelessly, confined in his residence with his family.
 “After years of hard work, I suddenly have no income,” he laments.
 “Plus, there is this staggering price inflation.
 I’m under a lot of stress, and I don’t know how I’ll manage.”